scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

    We demonstrate a technique that evaluates an entire ecosystem of software projects, taking into account the dependencey structure between packages.
-   Our model analytically separates vulnerability and exposure as elements of software risk, then makes minimal assumptions about the propogation of these values through a software supply chain.
+   Our model analytically separates vulnerability and exposure as elements of software risk, then makes minimal assumptions about the propagation of these values through a software supply chain.
    Combined with data collected from package management systems, our model indicates "hot spots" in the ecosystem of higher expected risk.
    We demonstrate this model using data collected from the Python Package Index (PyPI).
-   Our results suggest that Zope and Plone related projects carry the highest risk of all PyPI packages because they are widely used even though their core libraries are no longer maintained.
+   Our results suggest that Zope and Plone related projects carry the highest risk of all PyPI packages because they are widely used and their core libraries are no longer maintained.

 .. class:: keywords